 Since 2002, David has been an independent business consultant with a focus on product development methodology and business and organizational development and strategy.
 David offers his time, experience and financial support to a number of organizations including Human Rights Watch and The Philanthropy Workshop.
 Additionally, David now works with Article 3 Advisors as a human rights focused philanthropic advisor.

 David established a family foundation in 2002 and since that time has been actively engaged in philanthropy.
 While recognizing that there are no easy answers and more then one approach – human rights, as the cornerstone of peace and justice as well as political, social and economic development has emerged as our focus.

-Research and Project Associate
+Research and Project Manager

 Caitlin graduated from Brown University in 2012 with a bachelor’s degree in international relations and a focus in politics, culture, and identity.
 Upon graduating, she worked at Brunswick Group, an international corporate communications partnership that helps businesses and other organizations address critical communications challenges.
 In 2014 she joined the board of the Heising-Simons Foundation, where she is developing an emerging program in human rights and criminal justice reform.

 Caitlin is active in "next gen" philanthropy as co-founder/co-chair of the Human Rights Watch Young Professionals Network and as a member of Spark and Nexus.
 As a founding member of Maverick Collective, a new initiative with Population Services International to improve the health and rights of women and girls around the world, she focuses on giving teen moms in Nicaragua contraceptive choices to decide their futures.